jiantaoShen12/Fateprdictor/README.md

   Besides, FatePredictor exhibits outstanding performance across a variety of biological datasets, accurately pinpointing critical transition and highlighting its applicability to broader tissue-level contexts.
 Hence, FatePredictor introduces an innovative framework for predicting cell fate decision-making, distinguished by its efficiency, accuracy, and robustness, with strong potential for real-world applications.# Fateprdictor-code

 ![1re](https://github.com/user-attachments/assets/07ec2e08-9232-4926-8b61-4b13e6dbb8b0)
+### Figure 1.
+Schematic illustration of the FatePredictor.
+(A) a dynamic unbalanced optimal transport method is applied to reconstruct dynamic cell trajectories using single-cell data.
+(B) FatePredictor employs an ensemble deep learning model to learn the dynamics underlying cell fate bifurcations, allowing for the distinction of various bifurcation types in dynamic cellular processes.
+(C) FatePredictor provides accurate bifurcation predictions for the cell system's decision-making process, outperforms other predictive methods, and identifies key genes and pathways crucial for cell fate determination.
 # Installation
 Fateprdictor includes mainly pesudotime analysis(time) and cell bifurcation prediction(predict).
 ### predict: